gdelv/fusionWireless/README.md

-This project was worked in collaboration to improve our wed development skills
+This project was worked in collaboration to improve our web development skills